How Much Does it Cost to Move Out of State

 The Waiting Period

 If there is one single factor that can exponentially drive up the cost of your out of state move, it is this: having to wait.

-Delays are costly for a variety of reasons that range from having to extend your utility service to needing to rent storage units and hotel rooms if you have to move out before you can move in.
+When moving to another state, delays are costly for a variety of reasons that range from having to extend your utility service to needing to rent storage units and hotel rooms if you have to move out before you can move in.